 - 1/2 to 1 teaspoon sriracha sauce, depending on how spicy you would like the crab cakes to be

-- 2 Tbsp of panko bread crumbs for crab mixture plus 3/4 cup of panko bread crumbs for breading
+- 2 tablespoons of panko breadcrumbs for crab mixture plus 3/4 cup of panko breadcrumbs for breading

 - 1/2 cup all purpose flour